sophiaellis1313/tidelatest/_posts/2025-09-19-sailing-the-central-dalmatian-coast.md

 ACI Marina Palmižana lies on the northeast side of the small island of St. Klement, just across from Hvar Town.
 With 180 berths for yachts up to 40 metres, it is the most popular anchorage for mariners visiting Hvar.
 Private ferry boats shuttle between the marina and Hvar Town throughout the day and long into the night.

 The island itself is uninhabited, and the marina is surrounded by unblemished nature and a gin-clear bay.
 Within walking distance is Uvala Vinogradišće, a well-protected cove with laid moorings and several beach clubs and great places to eat.
-Continuing along the southern coast of St. Klement, you'll find a series of stunning, undeveloped little bays, ideal for anchoring and tying stern-to ashore.
+Continuing along the southern coast of St. Klement, you’ll find a series of stunning, undeveloped little bays, ideal for anchoring and tying stern-to ashore.

 &nbsp;